RailsEventStore/ecommerce/README.md

 - we use Makefile, so `make install` should simplify a lot
 - there's docker-compose in the rails_application, if you're into Docker

+**Bundler note**

+Please check that your bundler version is not ancient, and up to date.
+For more details check:
+`git show 6dc6e1c2ea833e1ea5821cc9bc9bd5dfadbfda9a` which explains the problem and proposes a solution.
+A sign that you have a problem will be unusual changes in `Gemfile.lock` i.e. changes in remote sources and placement of gems definitions.

 Things worth knowing about: